hairyf/iconify-svgo-loader/README.md

 })
 ```

-Callback mode to obtain name and svg content
+Custom Callback mode to obtain name and svg content

 ```ts
 import FileSystemSvgoLoader from 'iconify-svgo-loader'